ic17rey/project-Indy/README.md

 #### The project focuses on the impact COVID-19 had on Marion County.
 COVID-19 case data, unemployment claim data and resources available for families in need.

-* Original files are in partner's repoository at https://github.com/mcanad4/Project_2 and the live project is able to be accessed at https://projectindy.herokuapp.com/
+* Original files are in partner's repoository at https://github.com/mcanad4/Project_2 and the project was able to be accessed at https://projectindy.herokuapp.com/ (but is no longer live)

 #### Sources
 1. [Indiana Datahub: COVID-19 Cases by Zip](https://hub.mph.in.gov/dataset/covid-19-cases-by-zip)